 You don’t need to go full-Google with swings coming down from the ceiling, but make sure that there is defined space in your office for employees to openly collaborate. millennials love working together and thrive off human interaction.
 Whether it’s working side-by-side with their colleagues, or a live 15-minute brainstorm session, giving them the space and opportunity to collaborate will keep millennial employees happier and more engaged throughout the workday.
 Employees spread out, or even overseas?
 Video conferencing tools like Google Hangouts, Highfive, or Zoom enable “face-to-face” meetings even when employees are miles away.

 2. Relevant Perks

 You’ve probably heard it before but I’m going to tell you again.
 Millennials love perks.
-Whether it’s healthy snacks in the office, weekly yoga sessions, cold-brew or kombucha machines, or more practical things like on-site laundry or dry cleaning, millennials want to work somewhere where they know their employer appreciates them.
+Whether it’s healthy snacks in the office, weekly yoga sessions, cold-brew or kombucha machines, or more practical things like on-site laundry or dry cleaning, millennials want to work somewhere that prioritizes employee appreciation.
 Perks also make for great recruiting tools and often times become a part of your company's culture.
 Everyone gather ‘round for some kombucha!

 3. Establish an Effective Employee Recognition Program

 Employee recognition and reward programs are one of the easiest things to do and can make a huge impact on keeping millennial employees engaged in the workplace.
 In a recent study, 37% of employees chose “Recognize Me” as their top motivator for great work - so investing in recognition can really pay off in productivity and increased company revenue.
 Whether it’s a simple high-five, a personal email from the CEO, or challenging yourself to go skydiving after hitting your sales goals, recognizing and rewarding your employees is something that needs to be done consistently and meaningfully.